5mooth0perator/5mooth.github.io/README.md

 > The corrupt fear us.
 The honest support us.
 [The heroic join us](https://jekyllrb.com/).
 We are [#Robinhood](https://jekyllrb.com/)

-The Nottinghamshire Blockchain Alliance is a community was founded by 5mooth0perator in the county of Brazópolis, Minas Gerais, Brazil and was formed to bring together people who are interested in getting involved in blockchain solutions.
+The Nottinghamshire Blockchain Alliance is a community was founded by 5mooth0perator in the small county of Brazópolis, Minas Gerais, Brazil and was formed to bring together citizens who are interested in getting involved in blockchain technologies made by the people, for the people.

 We share the collective idea of people's electronic cash worldwide; we are the people.
 We believe in non-violent, peaceful civil disobedience.

-We predict that cryptocurrencies and Blockchain technologies like it will become far more significant over the next few years than is expected by most of our similarly irrelevant pundits — and this will, no doubt, turn out to be just as much of an understatement as anything else that has been written on the subject.

-## What is Robinhood
+### What is Robinhood

 Robinhood is a fully secure and anonymous cryptocurrency.
 Built from the ground up to ensure anonymity, transactions cannot be linked to a single sender.